Binarii-Labs-Products/tmpbn/README.md

 Api key control
 ===============
-The apikey is used to help monitor and control heavy use and potential spamming.
+The pre generated api key is used to help monitor and control heavy use and potential spamming.

 Future enhancements
 ===================